m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 The throughput of the system is limited by the boss thread, since the boss has to do some work for every task that comes into the system.
 As a result it is imperative to keep the boss efficient to keep the overall system moving smoothly.
 Specifically, the throughput of the system is inversely proportional to the amount of time the boss spends on each task.

 How does the boss assign work to the workers?
 One solution is to keep track of which workers are currently working, and send a direct signal to a worker that is idle.
-This means that the boss must do for each worker, since it has to select a worker and then wait for that work to accept the work.
+This means that the boss must do some work for each worker, since it has to select a worker and then wait for that worker to accept the work.

 The positive of this approach is that the workers do not need to synchronize amongst each other.
 The downside of this approach is that the boss must keep track of every worker, and this extra work will decrease throughput.